• Home

 Do you offer telehealth/online therapy?
 And are my sessions confidential?

-Yes, we only offer online (telehealth) therapy sessions.
+Yes, I exclusively offer online (telehealth) therapy sessions.
 This is done through a private, safe, and secure online platform, which is HIPAA-compliant.
-In addition, therapists ensure they are in a private and confidential location to provide you with privacy.
-Therapists cannot guarantee confidentiality from your location and it will be up to you to ensure you are in a private location.
+In addition, I ensure I'm in a private and confidential location to provide you with privacy.
+However, I cannot guarantee confidentiality from your location and it will be up to you to ensure you are in a private location.

 Exceptions to confidentiality: